- Click the File | Import command.

 - In the Limits section, set the Minimum and Maximum values to values that are in the image.

-- Carefully move the X Axis so that the minimum value (left side of the axis) aligns with the same value in the image.
+- Carefully move the X Axis so the minimum value (left side of the axis) aligns with the same value in the image.
 This may require zooming in and multiple moves of the axis.

 - Click on the far right handle of the axis.
 Hold down the left mouse button and drag the axis smaller or larger until the maximum value (right side of the axis) aligns with the same value in the image.
 Again, this may require zooming and multiple resizes of the axis.